Apply from inside the UK

 Applying from within the UK

-You can only apply for a new Tier 4 visa in the UK if your new course of studies starts no more than 28 days after the end of your current leave.
+You can only apply for a new student visa in the UK if your new course of studies starts no more than 28 days after the end of your current leave.
 If the gap between the end of your current leave and the start of your new course (as stated on your Confirmation of Acceptance for Studies (CAS)) is longer than 28 days then you must leave the UK and apply from your home country.

 How to apply